A surgical dataset from the da Vinci Research Kit for task automation and recognition: Dataset structure

 \subsection{Video files}

-Images have been recorded with a commercial webcam at 15 frames per second, with a resolution of 1024 x 768 pixels.
-Time of the internal clock of the computer recording the images is shown at the right top corner, with a precision of seconds.
+Images have been recorded from one of the two commercial webcams used during the experiments to achieve the stereo vision, with a rate of 15 frames per second, and a resolution of 1024 x 768 pixels.
+Time of the internal clock of the computer recording the images is shown at the right top corner of the images, with a precision of seconds.
 The webcam was placed in front of the dVRK system so that PSM1 is on the right side of the images, and PSM2 on the left side.
+The camera projection matrix that relates world 3D points from the data files with their corresponding image projections is described in Section \ref{sec:calibration}.